-The Editorial staff relays the comments of the reviewers on behalf of the Editor-in-Chief/Handling Editor.
-The review reports are edited by Editor-in-Chief/Handling Editor if the comments contain confidential information or these are written in a language not suitable for scholarly communication.
+The editorial staff relays the comments of the reviewers on behalf of the editor-in-chief/handling editor.
+The review reports are edited by the editor-in-chief/handling editor if the comments contain confidential information or are written in a language not suitable for scholarly communication.
 Reviewers should include such comments in the confidential section of the review form, which is intended to be read by the editors only.

 Conflict of Interest

-Ajoy Basak Ottawa Hospital Research Institute University of Ottawa Ottawa, ON Canada
+Ajoy Basak Department of Pathology and Laboratory Medicine Ottawa Hospital Research Institute University of Ottawa Ottawa, ON (Canada) Biography

 Dr. Basak is an Adjunct Professor in Pathology and Laboratory Medicine Department, Faculty of Medicine, U Ottawa, Canada.
 He is also a Scientist, Natural Pharmasciences Research & Development Inc, Ottawa as well as an Affiliate Investigator, Ottawa Hospital Research Institute.
 He has more than 30 years of experience in research, teaching and drug design aimed at the treatment, detection and diagnosis of illnesses like neurological disorders, hypercholesterolemia/CVD, infectious disease, cancer and pregnancy disorders.
 Also Dr. Basak has authored more than 140 manuscripts, 170 conference presentations, 22 proceedings, supervised >75 graduate, undergraduate and post-doctoral students for Honors, Masters, PhD and MD degrees.